-8.12 Confidentiality for advocates involved in research
+8.12 Confidentiality during research

 As long as the study continues to be run ethically and as long as the study question hasn’t been answered, it is important that early results remain confidential.

 Only in exceptional circumstances and as a last resort should confidential results from an ongoing study be taken to the wider community.
 Any concerns though should always be discussed within the research group first.